How Commercial Solar Can Help Your Business

 The investment tax credit (ITC) is a tax credit that reduces the federal income tax liability for a percentage of the solar system cost.
 Meaning during the tax year, you can write off a percentage of the solar cost from your taxes.
 The current ITC allows businesses to write off 30% of solar expenses.

 In addition to the ITC, there are depreciation benefits for commercial solar projects which improve the financial return.
-The Modified Accelerated Cost Recovery System (MACRS) is an American depreciation system used for tax purposes.
+The Modified Accelerated Cost Recovery System (MACRS) is an depreciation system used for tax purposes.
 MACRS allows the capitalized cost of an asset to be recovered through annual tax deductions over a specific period of time

-MACRS incentives private investment in property, such as solar energy.
+MACRS incentivizes private investment in property, such as solar energy.
 Solar equipment can be eligible for a cost recovery period of five years.
 If you used the ITC, you must reduce the project’s depreciable basis by half the value of the 30% ITC — meaning you can deduct 85% of your tax basis.

 Some states, like California or Massachusetts, offer incentives for residential and commercial solar projects.
 For example, Massachusetts offers the Solar Massachusetts Renewable Target (SMART) Program.
 The SMART Program is a production-based incentive that is paid directly by utility companies to solar electric system owners.